devLeiF/solidago_web/src/pages/terms.md

 - **Affiliate** means an entity that controls, is controlled by or is under common control with a party, where "control" means ownership of 50% or more of the shares, equity interest or other securities entitled to vote for election of directors or other managing authority.

 - **Country** refers to: Singapore
 - **Company** (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to Solidago Advisory Pte.
-Ltd., 16 Collyer Quay, #12-01 Collyer Quay Centre, Singapore 049318.
+Ltd., 101 Cecil Street, #20-07, Tong Eng Building, Singapore 069533.
 - **Device** means any device that can access the Service such as a computer, a cellphone or a digital tablet.

 - **Service** refers to the Website.